kmaritripley/kmaritripley.github.io/readme.md

 Remember, you'll need to run `jekyll_run` in iTerm again to start  working on your site at `localhost:4000`

+## Markdown

+Posts and pages are written in Markdown, a language that simplifies the writing of HTML.
+Full documentation can be found on [Daring Fireball](https://daringfireball.net/projects/markdown/).
+Jekyll will turn the markdown into valid HTML.

 ## Images

 Content images, like those used in posts and projects, should be saved in folders created just for that piece of content.
 For instance, if you create a project called `still_life_with_yorkie.md`, you would create a folder called `still_life_with_yorkie` in the `images/content/projects` folder.